LSC-CyFair Government Department

 Office: ART 113-T

 After teaching high school social studies for six years, I returned to graduate school to pursue a doctorate in political science at Northern Illinois University.
 My primary and secondary fields of specialization are American government and public policy, respectively.
 For more than two decades, I’ve been fascinated with social movements (e.g. abolitionism, woman’s rights, and animal liberation), in part, because they’re composed of everyday people who have a powerful vision of how the world can be different as they struggle to change existing conditions.
+In 2015, the Journal of the Illinois State Historical Society published my article "Elijah P. Lovejoy: Anti-Catholic Abolitionist."
 I’m also interested in Robert Putnam’s research on social capital.
 To me, schools are important places where we can build relationships in an effort to improve the overall quality of life in our community.
-In my free time, I enjoy exploring local parks in the area, playing four chord punk rock with my bandmates, visiting the Museum of Fine Arts, Houston, and listening to National Public Radio.
+In my free time, I enjoy exploring local parks in the area, playing four chord punk rock, visiting the Museum of Fine Arts, Houston, and listening to National Public Radio.
 I’ve also been known to eat my pad see-ew with tofu and no egg or fish sauce.

 Hoyt Devries, M.A.